microsoftgraph/msgraph-sdk-powershell/src/Notes/Notes/docs/v1.0-beta/New-MgGroupOnenoteNotebookSection.md

 # New-MgGroupOnenoteNotebookSection

 ## SYNOPSIS
-Create a new section in the specified notebook.
+Create new navigation property to sections for groups

 ## SYNTAX